Sanctions Brochures and Lists of Narcotics Traffickers

 - Identification of Ali Khatib Haji Hassan and the Hassan Drug Trafficking Organization (March 9, 2016)

 - Identification of Shining Path (Peru)(June 1, 2015)

 The Counter Narcotics Trafficking Sanctions represent the implementation of multiple legal authorities.
-Some of these authorities are in the form of executive orders issued by the President.
+Some of these authorities are in the form an executive order issued by the President.
 Other authorities are public laws (statutes) passed by The Congress.
-These authorities are further codified by OFAC in its regulations which are published the Code of Federal Regulations(CFR).
+These authorities are further codified by OFAC in its regulations which are published in the Code of Federal Regulations(CFR).
 Modifications to these regulations are posted in the Federal Register.